-The ketogenic diet, or "keto" diet, is a high-fat, low-carbohydrate diet that aims to induce ketosis, a state in which the body burns fat for fuel instead of carbohydrates.
+The ketogenic diet, or "keto" diet, is a high-fat/ protein, low-carbohydrate diet that aims to induce ketosis, a state in which the body burns fat for fuel instead of carbohydrates.

 The keto diet is typically very low in carbohydrates (usually less than 50 grams per day) and high in healthy fats, such as avocado, olive oil, and nuts.

 This diet has been shown to be effective for weight loss and may have other health benefits, such as improved blood sugar control and reduced inflammation.
 However, it can be difficult to follow and may not be suitable for everyone.